kevin-crook-ucb/ucb_w205_crook_supplement/2018_summer/assignments/assignment_07_suggestions.md

 The following are the minimum components that I would be looking for in terms of a 9 (A):

+* Create and move into directories as needed.

 * Include the yml file as a separate file checked into GitHub in addition to the annotations file.

-While the format is open ended, here are some suggestions for what students have done in the past:
+* Download the json file of assessments.
+This will be a different json file from what we did in class.
+Be sure you use and annotate the correct file and make changes to all steps impacted.

+* Bring up the docker cluster.

+* Check the kafka logs.

+* Create the kafka topic.

+* Describe the kafka topic to check it.

+* Explore the json file using several jq commands.

+* Publish the json objects from the file to the kafka topic.

+* Start pyspark
+  * Subscribe to the kafka topic and store results in a spark data frame.
+    * print the schema
+    * show sample members of the data frame
+  * Create a spark data frame to hold the json as strings
+    * show sample members of the data frame
+    * print the schema
+    * count the number of items
+    * extract individual members (2 examples)
+  * Create a spark data frame to hold the json as a data frame with the same json format
+    * create the new data frame
+    * extract data and print
+  * Exit pyspark

+* Tear down the cluster

+## Suggestions for annotating the minimum components:

 * Everything professionally formatted in markdown.